 - You will be met with a new dialog box that shows your current email filing rules.
 The Received Rules and Sent Rules tabs separate your rules so you can easily keep track of what comes in and what goes out.
 Since we haven't set up any rules, the content in both tabs are empty.

 - To create a new incoming email rule, select the Received Rules tab in the top-left corner, then click Add.
-(Note: If you want to create a new outgoing rule, make sure you have the Sent Rule tab selected instead).
+(Note: If you want to create a new outgoing rule, make sure you select the Sent Rule tab instead).